numlinalg/RLinearAlgebra.jl/docs/src/dev/design.md

 end
 ```
 #### complete_error
-A function that takes the information from a `ApproximatorError`, `CompressorRecipe`, and an
+The `complete_error` function takes the information from a `ApproximatorError` and an
 `AbstractMatrix` to create an `ApproximatorErrorRecipe`.
 An example for the
 `ProjectedError` structure is included below.
 ```